aister9/MeshDevGUI/README.md

 - OptiX and CUDA: subject to NVIDIA EULA/terms, not included here; you must obtain and accept those separately.

 If you distribute binaries that bundle cuBQL, include its license notice consistent with Apache 2.0 requirements.

+## To Do
+- Lightweight renderer to preview colored meshes.
+- Basic GUI for loading meshes, running deviation on CPU/GPU, and exporting results.